jsa4000/Observable-Distributed-System/Kubernetes/05_jaeger_operator.md

 Deploy the Jaeger resources using the following command.

+> This will deploy jaeger-agent as a `Sidecar` within the pod, similar **OpenTelemetry** does.

+`kubectl apply -n tracing -f Kubernetes/files/jaeger-sidecar.yaml`

+Also, it can be deployed as a `DaemonSet` or `Streaming` using kafka for example.

-`kubectl apply -n tracing -f Kubernetes/files/jaeger-inmemory-sidecar.yaml`
+`kubectl apply -n tracing -f Kubernetes/files/jaeger-daemonset.yaml`

 ## References